hoangsonww/FRED-Data-Analysis/README.md

    - A detailed analysis of the FRED banking data using regression models and plots.
    - The analysis is performed using TypeScript and the results are saved in the `backend` directory.
    - The analysis includes linear regression, polynomial regression, and regression on daily percent change.
-   - The results are summarized in a report format, including charts and AI-generated summaries.
+   - The results are summarized in a report format, including charts and AI-generated & data-backed summaries.
    - Visit the [analysis section](#2-fred-banking-data-analysis-report) below for a detailed report on the FRED banking data analysis.

 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?style=for-the-badge&logo=typescript&logoColor=white)